 - Decreased risk of needing a cesarean (C-section)

-- Less use of regional anesthesia (mother’s choice)
+- Less use of regional anesthesia (based on mother’s choice)

 - Decreased risk of preterm birth and infant mortality rates